ParkSeongJin99/Starnet/README.md

-Starnet
+# Starnet

-Star Angular velocity Estimator by AI network based on Flownet
+Star Angular velocity Estimator by AI network based on Flownet by Dosovitskiy et al.